tinyCodersDen/tinyCodersDen/README.md

 # Need solutions to the [CCC](https://cemc.uwaterloo.ca/contests/ccc-cco.html) contest?
 [Here they are!](https://github.com/tinyCodersDen/CCC-Solutions)
-Hi, I am a Python programmer, but I also know languages like HTML, CSS, Javascript, C++, Bash, and Java.
+Hi, I am a 16-year-old Python programmer, but I also know languages like HTML, CSS, Javascript, C++, Bash, and Java.
 I am a coder who loves programming and is dedicated to learning new stuff!
 I am currently working on VueJS, ReactJS, and how Javascript can add a modern touch to websites.
+Update: Hacktoberfest will be starting in a MONTH.
+Stay in the loop for my Hacktoberfest repositories if you want to contribute!
 <br>
 <br>
 ![](https://komarev.com/ghpvc/?username=tinyCodersDen&color=blue)